Diocese of Sapporo: Formation of Diocese of Sapporo

-Current State
+Current state

-The Catholic church in Sapporo currently holds 0.3% of the population of Sapporo as Catholic Christians.
-However, Japanese members are on a decline not only within the diocese but within the entire catholic church in Japan.
+The Catholic Church in Sapporo currently holds 0.3% of the population of Sapporo as Catholic Christians.
+However, Japanese members are on a decline not only within the diocese but within the entire Catholic Church in Japan.
 Regardless, the diocese still maintains its liturgy as part of the Roman rite and offers services in both Japanese and English.

 Cathedral

-The Cathedral of Guardian Angels, or better known as the Guardian Angels Cathedral, is the main cathedral of the Diocese of Sapporo and the official seat of the Catholic Bishop of Sapporo, Bernard Taiji Katsuya.
+The Cathedral of Guardian Angels, better known as the Guardian Angels Cathedral, is the main cathedral of the Diocese of Sapporo and the official seat of the Catholic Bishop of Sapporo, Bernard Taiji Katsuya.

 The cathedral runs in accordance with the Roman rite of the Catholic Church and offers services in both the Japanese language and the English language.
 The church was lifted to its current status as the seat of the bishop of Sapporo by Pope Leo XIII.

 Before the church was established, Fr.
 Mermet Cachon arrived from Paris, France in 1859 to live in Hakodate.
 Fr.
 Mermet started a missionary for the first time in 200 years in Hakodate, and from there a priest by the name of Fr.
 Urbain Faurie arrived in Sapporo in 1881.
 Fr.
 Urbain performed the first Mass in Sapporo and continued to perform Mass in a rented house with a temporary altar, and was the first parish priest of the Guardian angels church.

-In 1898, an altar was built out of Sapporo pumice tuff, which is presently at the parish hall and the priest’s house.
+In 1898, an altar was built out of Sapporo pumice tuff, which is presently at the parish hall and the priest's house.
 The present altar with three aisles was dedicated under the name of Guardian angels in October 1916.
 In 1952, at the same time the apostolic prefecture of Sapporo was raised from vicariate to diocese, the church became a cathedral and was identified as the main church in the diocese of Sapporo and the seat of the bishop.
 Over the period of its establishment until the present day, there have been 15 parish priests, including many from the Society of Foreign Missions of Paris, and the order of Friars Minor.